MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ioleobjectimpl-class.md

 ### <a name="parameters"></a>Parametri

 *prcPosRec*<br/>
-[in] Puntatore al rettangolo contenitore richiede il controllo in cui disegnare.
+in Puntatore al rettangolo in cui il contenitore vuole creare il controllo.

 *hwndParent*<br/>
-[in] Handle della finestra che contiene il controllo.
+in Handle della finestra che contiene il controllo.

 ### <a name="return-value"></a>Valore restituito